gstark/talk-writing-code-that-writes-code/presentation.md

 # [fit] Output the database

 - Test code should also generate a database!
-- Export as `YAML` hash
 - Key is the board state
-- Board state is represented as an array
 - Value is the best move for the computer

 ---